 4. UPF/PSA UPF reports the satellite backhaul usage report to SMF.

 4ch-a.
-The SMF sends Charging Data Request[Update, Requestd Quota] to the CHF including the satellite backhaul usage report.
+The SMF sends Charging Data Request[Update, Requestd Quota] to the CHF including the satellite backhaul usage report (which can contain information on the start time and end time for its usage), satellite backhaul delay and it may include further information for Satellite Backhaul QoS (e.g. throughput, latency, jitter, error rate).

 4ch-b.
 The CHF update a CDR.